This Week in Horror Movie History – The Omen (1976)

 Still from The Omen

 The movie itself begins in Rome, the same place where, almost two thousand years ago, men were sent out to condemn and crucify Christ himself.
-A perfect storm of events has led powerful, wealthy American diplomat Richard Thorn (Peck) and his pregnant wife, Katherine (Remick), to the very place where the Antichrist has been born to wild jackal.
+A perfect storm of events has led powerful, wealthy American diplomat Richard Thorn (Peck) and his pregnant wife, Katherine (Remick), to the very place where the Antichrist has been born to the wild jackal.
 To help Satan’s spawn infiltrate society, his minion Father Spiletto (Martin Benson) convinces Thorn that his own son was stillborn and to take on a different newborn conveniently orphaned that very same night.
 Never telling another soul that this baby was not his biological son, Thorn and his wife bring the boy home and name him Damien.

 As Thorn gains even more power by becoming the U.S. Ambassador to Great Britain, strange events begin to plague his family.
 Death, misery, and destruction seem to follow the Thorns – and especially young Damien (Stephens) – wherever they go.
 At the boy’s fifth birthday party, his nanny (Holly Palance) hangs herself from the roof in front of hundreds of guests.
 This starts a chain reaction, beginning with the replacement nanny, Mrs. Baylock (Whitelaw), bringing Damien a huge Rottweiler for protection.
 Mrs. Baylock is one of Satan’s helpers and the dog is a Hellhound, and together they help young Damien come into his power.
 Meanwhile, Thorn realizes his adoptive son is not normal and lets himself believe the story of Damien’s mysterious origins and the power of the seven daggers of Megiddo, told to him by Father Brennen (Patrick Troughton) before his own death, and that he is the only one who can stop this evil from infiltrating the world.

 When it comes down to it, Thorn cannot bring himself to murder a child, so he tosses the daggers.
 When Thorn’s confidante, the photographer Keith Jennings (David Warner), tries to retrieve the knives, he is violently beheaded by a sliding sheet of glass.
 Once he is back in possession of the daggers, Thorn fights off his son’s protector Mrs. Baylock, but not before the unearthly nanny kills Katherine by pushing her out a window.
 As the Ambassador drags the boy to a church, his erratic driving catches the attention of the police.
-As he raises the knife to finally kill the boy, and cops bust in and shoot Thorn dead.
+As he raises the knife to finally kill the boy, cops bust in and shoot Thorn dead.
 The movie ends with Damien at his adoptive parents’ funeral, in the company of his new custodian, the President of the United States.
-Damien smiles into the camera – a sly, knowing smile that merely portends of the things to come.
+Damien smiles into the camera – a sly, knowing smile that merely portends the things to come.

 The Omen was recognized by moviegoers and critics alike.
 Jerry Goldsmith won an Academy Award for Best Music, Original Score, while the individual song, “Ave Satani,” was nominated for Best Music, Original Song.
 His musical composition was also nominated for a Grammy for Best Original Score for a Motion Picture.
 Young Harvey Stephens was nominated for a Golden Globe for Best Acting Debut in a Motion Picture while Billie Whitelaw was nominated for a BAFTA award for Best Supporting Actress.
-The film itself was nominated for Best Horror Film by the Academy of Science Fiction, Fantasy & Horror and David Seltzer’s script was nominated for an Edgar Allen Poe award for Best Motion Picture.
-AFI ranked the film #81 on its 100 Years… 100 Thrills list, while Goldsmith’s score was nominated for their 100 Years of Film Scores list.
+The film itself was nominated for Best Horror Film by the Academy of Science Fiction, Fantasy & Horror, and David Seltzer’s script was nominated for an Edgar Allen Poe award for Best Motion Picture.
+AFI ranked the film #81 on its 100 Years… 100 Thrills list, while Goldsmith’s score was nominated for its 100 Years of Film Scores list.
 Bravo’s 100 Scariest Movie Moments lists The Omen at #16.

 Still from The Omen